iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - dog (noun)

 ### **Word Embedding**
-- Allows the computer to understand the meaning and relationships between words.
+- Allows the computers to understand the meaning, context and relationships between words.
 - Represents words as vectors in a high-dimensional space.
 - Position in the vector space encodes semantic relationships.
 - Words with similar meanings are positioned closer together in space.